Severson-Group/research-repo-template/README.md

 For optimal lint configuration, use the [`.markdownlint.json`](./.markdownlint.json) file.
 This file contains four key settings:

-- `"MD013": false`: disables line-length rule, preventing warnings from appearing when our line length is over 80 characters.
+- `"MD013": false`: disables the line-length rule, preventing warnings when lines exceed 80 characters.
-- `"MD033": false`: disables no-inline-html rule.
-This disables warnings when we embed images using html, which is very convienent.
+- `"MD033": false`: disables the no-inline-html rule, allowing us to embed images using HTML.
-- `"MD049": { "style": "underscore" }`: use `_` character to italicize text (not `*`)
+- `"MD049": { "style": "underscore" }`: enforces the `_` character to italicize text.
-- `"MD050": { "style": "asterisk" }`: use `*` character to bold text (not `_`)
+- `"MD050": { "style": "asterisk" }`: enforces the `*` character to bold text.

-#### Periodically check for lint errors in the repo <!-- omit from toc -->
+#### Periodically Check for Lint Errors <!-- omit from toc -->

-To do this:
+To run a repository-wide check for formatting errors:

-1. Open the Command Pallet in VS Code: `Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on Mac.
+1. Open the Command Palette in VS Code: `Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on Mac.
-2. Start typing `markdownlint` and look for `markdownlint: Lint all Markdown files in the workspace with markdownlint` in the filtered list.
+2. Type `markdownlint` and select `markdownlint: Lint all Markdown files in the workspace with markdownlint`.
-3. Click it or highlight it and press Enter.
+3. Inspect the `Problems` pane at the bottom of the screen.
+Double-click on any item to jump directly to the file and line to fix it.

-4. On the bottom, inspect the `Problems` pane.
-Double click on each item to be taken to the problem location to fix it.
+### 5.2 Managing Markdown Links in VS Code

-### 5.2 Renaming Files in Visual Studio Code
+We use the [`.vscode/settings.json`](.vscode/settings.json) file to automate link management across our repositories by configuring these two VS Code settings:

-Use [`.vscode/settings.json`](.vscode/settings.json) file.
-Among other things, this file sets up VS Code detect if you rename a file or folder _in VS Code_ that breaks a Markdown link.
-If this is detected, VS Code offers to fix the links for you.
+1. **Auto-Updating Links:** By configuring `markdown.updateLinksOnFileMove.enabled: prompt`, VS Code will detect if you rename or move a file/folder within the VS Code explorer and automatically offer to fix any Markdown links pointing to it.

-For this to work, the file or folder must have been renamed within VS Code.
+2. **Finding Broken Links:** By configuring `markdown.validate.fileLinks.enabled: warning`, VS Code will constantly scan your markdown files for broken local file paths.
+Any dead links will automatically appear in your `Problems` pane alongside your linting errors.

 ## 6. Python Usage